LM-SAL/irispy-lmsal/docs/guide.rst

   >>> import irispy.data.sample as sample_data  # doctest: +REMOTE_DATA

-Once the IRIS Level 2 data has downloaded, the next step is to read, extract, and inspect them.
+Once the level 2 data has downloaded, the next step is to read, extract, and inspect them.

 .. code-block:: python